amazon-archives/skill-sample-nodejs-calendar-reader/README.md

 6. Review the Intent Schema below.
 This is written in JSON and provides the information needed to map the intents we want to handle programmatically.
 Copy this from the intent schema in the [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-calendar-reader/blob/master/speechAssets/intents.json).

-    Below you will see the intents for querying our calendar source, and then a collection of built-in intents to simplify handling common user tasks.
-You will see that we have six built-in intents that Alexa has the ability to use in any skill.
-These are things like Repeat, Cancel, and Help.
+    Below you will see the a collection of built-in intents to simplify handling common user tasks, and then two additional custom intents for querying our calendar source.
 Intents can optionally have arguments called slots.
 For our two custom intents, "searchIntent" and "eventIntent," we will use these slots to define the data type that we are expecting the user to provide.

+    Slots are predefined data types that we expect the user to provide.
+You can think of validation on a webpage's text box as an example of a slot.
+If Alexa doesn't receive the correct data type, it won't be able to execute the intent.

     For our searchIntent, we expect the user to provide a date, like "October 7th."
 For the eventIntent, the user will be providing a number, like "Tell me about event #1."
 For more on the use of built-in intents, go [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/implementing-the-built-in-intents).